hzqst/metamod-fallguys/README_FALLGUYS.md

 ```

-//pEntity is semiclip to "pPlayer" and "pPlayer2". their bullet / traceline will just go through each other.
+//pEntity will become semiclip to "pPlayer" and "pPlayer2". their traceline operation (or called hitscan) will also go through each other.

 g_EntityFuncs.SetEntitySemiClip(pEntity.edict(), (1 << (pPlayer.entindex() - 1)) |  (1 << (pPlayer2.entindex() - 1)) );

-//pEntity is semiclip to "pPlayer" and "pPlayer2". their bullet / traceline / phys-interaction will not be affected.
+//pEntity will become semiclip to "pPlayer" and "pPlayer2". their bullet / traceline / phys-interaction will not be affected.

 g_EntityFuncs.SetEntityPMSemiClip(pEntity.edict(), (1 << (pPlayer.entindex() - 1)) |  (1 << (pPlayer2.entindex() - 1)) );